Mordekai66/bubble-sort-visualizer/README.md

 Note: The best case occurs when the input array is already sorted.
 The worst case is when the array is sorted in reverse order.

-## Visualization
+### Visualization
 This project includes a Python script that generates an MP4 video showing how the Bubble Sort algorithm works step-by-step.
 It uses OpenCV to draw bars representing array elements and highlights swaps and comparisons with colors and annotations.
+Access [`python file here`](bubble_sort_visualizer.py)

-## Features:
+### Features:
 - Color-coded comparisons (e.g. red bars during swaps).

 - Annotated explanations rendered on each frame.